InstituteforDiseaseModeling/idmtools/docs/faq/index.md

 ### Q: How do I add files my model needs?

-Use `task.common_assets` for files shared across all simulations, and `task.transient_assets` for per-simulation files.
+Use `experiment.assets` for files shared across all simulations, and `simulation.assets` for per-simulation files.

 ### Q: Can I run experiments locally for testing?

 Yes, use `Platform("Container")` to run experiments locally using Docker containers.

-### Q: How do I resume a failed experiment?
+### Q: How do I rerun a failed experiment?

 You can retrieve an existing experiment by ID and resubmit: